christopher-w-murphy/christopher-w-murphy/README.md

 ### Hi there 👋🏼
 I'm Chris, a full-stack data science lead.
-I love learning new things, and then translating those insights into results.
+Currently, I'm working on AI at [Klaviyo](https://github.com/murphycw/) I love learning new things, and then translating those insights into results.
 Fun Fact: This year I attempted to qualify for the world championships of gravel cycling in my age group 😅 🚴 🙃